velipso/sink/docs/why.md

 Why bother creating sink?

+(Warning: Rant ahead)

 ### It's Fun!

-Creating languages is *fun*.
+Creating a language is *fun*.
 Once you know the different techniques that go into making a language (lexer, parser, code generator, virtual machine, garbage collector), it's pretty damn fun to create new ones.